Last Updated: April 4, 2024

 Total:$241,485,000

-The vast majority of their earnings since 2001 has been from speaking engagement though they have earned at least $30 million from book advances.
-In 2001 Bill earned $15 million for a book advance.
-Years later Hillary would a $14 million book advance.
+The vast majority of their earnings since 2001 has been from speaking engagements, though they have earned at least $30 million from book advances.
+In 2001, Bill earned $15 million for a book advance.
+Years later, Hillary would earn a $14 million book advance.
 Bill's $15 million advance is the largest book advance of all time.

-Hillary Diane Rodham Clinton was born in Chicago, Illinois, on October 26th 1947.
+Hillary Clinton was born Hillary Diane Rodham on October 26th, 1947, in Chicago, Illinois.
 She is the oldest of three siblings.
-During high school, she was involved in the student council and school newspaper, and was selected for the National Honor Society.
+During high school, she was involved in the student council and school newspaper and was selected for the National Honor Society.
 She was elected class vice president during her junior year of high school.
-Senior year, she was voted "most likely to succeed," and graduated in the top 5% of her class in 1965.
+Senior year, she was voted "most likely to succeed" and graduated in the top 5% of her class in 1965.

 Career

-Following Bill Clinton's election as governor of Arkansas, Clinton became the state first lady in January 1979.
-She held that title for a total of 12 years (from 1979 to 1981, and then again from 1983 to 1992).
-Bill Clinton appointed Clinton as the chair of the Rural Health Advisory Committee, and in the role, she secured federal funds that expanded medical facilities in Arkansas's most impoverished areas without affecting doctors' fees.
+Following Bill Clinton's election as governor of Arkansas, Hillary became the state's first lady in January 1979.
+She held that title for a total of 12 years (from 1979 to 1981 and then again from 1983 to 1992).
+Bill appointed Hillary as the chair of the Rural Health Advisory Committee, and in the role, she secured federal funds that expanded medical facilities in Arkansas's most impoverished areas without affecting doctors' fees.

 In 1979, Clinton also became the first woman to be make full partner at Rose Law Firm, which is headquartered in Little Rock.
-(It was not until the Clintons entered the White House, that Bill Clinton began making a higher salary than Clinton.)
+(It was not until the Clintons entered the White House that Bill began making a higher salary than Clinton.)

-In 1990, when Bill Clinton was considering not running again for governor, Clinton thought about running herself.
+In 1990, when Bill was considering not running again for governor, Hillary thought about running herself.
 In the end, he decided to run and was re-elected for his final term.

 Clinton became First Lady of the United States in January 1993.
 She broke a great deal of norms that had been set by first ladies before her—she was the first to have a postgraduate degree and her own professional career prior to entering the White House.
 Not to mention, she was also the first president's wife to have an office in the West Wing, in addition to the usual first lady offices in the East Wing.